Ayuei/DeBEIR/README.md

 Statically compiled documentation (which is updated less frequently) can be found in the top level directory [docs/index.html](docs/index.html).

-You can also build this documentation with the pdoc3 library by executing the following commands:
+You can also build this documentation with the pdoc library by executing the following commands:
 ```
 pip install -r requirements-docs.txt